List The Differences Between Plant And Animal Cells

 Chloroplasts are organelles unique to plant cells and certain algae, responsible for carrying out photosynthesis.
 This process converts light energy, water, and carbon dioxide into glucose, a sugar that serves as the primary source of energy for the plant.
 Chloroplasts contain chlorophyll, a pigment that absorbs light energy, giving plants their green color.

-The structure of chloroplasts is highly specialized to facilitate photosynthesis.
+The structure of chloroplasts is highly specialized to enable photosynthesis.
 They have a double membrane, similar to mitochondria, and an internal membrane system called thylakoids, arranged in stacks called grana.
 The thylakoid membranes contain chlorophyll and other pigments, as well as the proteins and enzymes necessary for the light-dependent reactions of photosynthesis.
 The space surrounding the thylakoids, called the stroma, contains enzymes for the light-independent reactions, also known as the Calvin cycle, where carbon dioxide is fixed into glucose.

 Vacuoles: Storage and Turgor Pressure